N03196784/ELSpring2018/README.md

  __Achievements:__

- We made 3d printed boxes for the units
+   -Made 3d printed boxes for the units

- We made a modular and extendable temperature sensor system
+   -Made a modular and extendable temperature sensor system

- We made a google sheet-based database system for logging data
+   -Made a google sheet-based database system for logging data

- We made scripts to log and send data to the sheets
+   -Made scripts to log and send data to the sheets

- We made a web interface for displaying the data
+   -Made a web interface for displaying the data

- We made a driver for the one-wire serial temperature and humidity sensor
+   -Made a driver for the one-wire serial temperature and humidity sensor